openvinotoolkit/training_extensions/docs/source/guide/explanation/algorithms/action/action_detection.rst

 For the dataset handling inside OpenVINO™ Training Extensions, we use `Dataset Management Framework (Datumaro) <https://github.com/openvinotoolkit/datumaro>`_.
 Since current Datumaro do not support `AVA dataset <http://research.google.com/ava/>`_ format, therefore conversion to `CVAT dataset format <https://opencv.github.io/cvat/docs/manual/advanced/xml_format/>`_ is needed.
 Currently we offer conversion code from AVA dataset format to CVAT dataset format.
 Please refer
 `otx/algorithms/action/utils/convert_public_data_to_cvat.py <https://github.com/openvinotoolkit/training_extensions/blob/develop/otx/algorithms/action/utils/convert_public_data_to_cvat.py>`_

-If you have your dataset in those formats, then you can simply run OpenVINO™ Training Extensions using one line of code:
+If you have your dataset in those formats, then you can simply run using one line of code:

 .. code-block::